-Columbia University students began the school year with fresh protests and increased security just outside their iconic New York City campus.
-Last term, the Ivy League college witnessed some of the largest and most intense campus demonstrations in the U.S. as students protested against Israel’s military operation in Gaza.
-On Tuesday, the first day of the term, all eyes were on the demonstrators gathered at the school gates to see if they would match the scale of the earlier protests.
+Columbia University students started the new term with new protests and increased security just outside the iconic New York City campus.
+The Ivy League college saw some of the largest and most intense campus demonstrations last term when students protested the Israeli military operation in Gaza.
+The first day of the term, on Tuesday, all eyes were on the protesters at the school gates to see whether they matched up to the earlier protests.

 Columbia University